PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # UIHardwareEditor.py <- ui_hardware_editor_page.ui

-TO CHANGE THE VIEW INTO A TREEVIEW WHEN CHANGING THE HARDWARE MODEL TO A TREE MODEL TO CHANGE THE DEFAULT TYPE VALUE WHEN A BUTTON IS CHECKED
+TO CHANGE THE VIEW INTO A TREEVIEW WHEN CHANGING THE HARDWARE MODEL TO A TREE MODEL TO CLEAN THE FUNCTIONS CODE

 Class responsible for the editing and displaying of the hardware archive, as well as adding and removing new hardware components and consumables.

 # UIHardwareSelector.py <- ui_hardware_selector.ui

-TO CHANGE THE SIGNAL TO EMIT ONLY THE "ComponentTree" INSTANCE
+TO CLEAN THE FUNCTIONS CODE

 Class responsible for selecting a specific hardware component form the archive to be added in the list or to be changed inside the list.
 It is a popup window that emits a ComponentTree instance.